British colonization of the Americas: The Americans break away, 1763–1783

 At the Battles of Lexington and Concord in April 1775, the Patriots repulsed a British force charged with seizing militia arsenals.
 The Second Continental Congress assembled in May 1775 and sought to coordinate armed resistance to Britain.
 It established an impromptu government that recruited soldiers and printed its own money.
 Announcing a permanent break with Britain, the delegates adopted a Declaration of Independence on 4 July 1776 for the United States of America.
 The French formed a military alliance with the United States in 1778 following the British defeat at the Battle of Saratoga.
-Spain joined France in order to regain Gibraltar from Britain.
+Spain joined France to regain Gibraltar from Britain.
 A combined Franco-American operation trapped a British invasion army at Yorktown, Virginia, forcing them to surrender in October 1781.
 The surrender shocked Britain.
-The king wanted to keep fighting but he lost control of Parliament and peace negotiations began.
+The king wanted to keep fighting, but he lost control of Parliament and peace negotiations began.
 In the 1783 Treaty of Paris, Britain ceded all of its North American territory south of the Great Lakes, except for the two Florida colonies, which were ceded to Spain.

 With their close ties of blood and trade with the continental colonies, especially Virginia and South Carolina, Bermudians leaned towards the rebels during the American War of Independence, supplying them with privateering ships and gunpowder, but the power of the Royal Navy on the surrounding Atlantic left no possibility of their joining the rebellion, and they eventually availed themselves of the opportunities of privateering against their former kinsmen.
 Although often mistaken for being in the West Indies, Bermuda is nearer to Canada (and was initially grouped within British North America, retaining close links especially with the Nova Scotia and Newfoundland until the continental colonies were confederated into Canada) than to the West Indies, and the nearest landfall is North Carolina.
 Following the independence of the United States, this would make Bermuda of supreme importance to Britain's strategic control of the region, including its ability to protect its shipping in the area and its ability to project its power against the Atlantic seaboard of the United States, as was to be shown during the American War of 1812.

 Having defeated a combined Franco-Spanish naval force at the decisive 1782 Battle of the Saintes, Britain retained control of Gibraltar and all its pre-war Caribbean possessions except for Tobago.
-Economically the new nation became a major trading partner of Britain.
+Economically, the new nation became a major trading partner of Britain.